 This is very much a garlic lovers recipe.
 Although made from the same base ingredient, these three preparations of garlic are distinctly different.
-And what better way to host these amazing flavors than to have the garlic wrapped in chicken.
-Chicken has the ability, like tofu, to compliment and not dominate the flavours it is cooked with.
+And what better way to host these amazing flavours than to have the garlic wrapped in chicken.
+Chicken can, like tofu, compliment and not dominate the flavours it is cooked with.
 Note to self: try a vegetarian version of this dish using tofu.

 Raw garlic has a flavour profile of herbaceous pungent spiciness.
 This is the garlic people either love or hate.
-Even so, garlic is a foundational ingredient in a number of cuisines including the South Asian and South East Asian cuisines of India, Thailand, Vietnam.
+Even so, garlic is a foundational ingredient in many cuisines, including the South Asian and South-East Asian cuisines of India, Thailand, Vietnam.
 It also plays a significant role in the cuisines of the Middle East and the Mediterranean.

 Slow roasted garlic has a sweet buttery intensity that is very addictive.
-It is a great addition to a wide range of dishes including sauces, soups, purees, and vinaigrettes.
+It is a great addition to a wide range of dishes such as sauces, soups, purees, and vinaigrettes.
 The slow roasting process softens the pungency of raw garlic, adding sweet caramel notes.
-Roasted garlic is great just smeared on a piece of sourdough bread.
+Roasted garlic is great, even just smeared on a piece of sourdough bread.

-Black garlic is in some ways similar to slow roasted garlic.
+Black garlic is in some ways similar to slow-roasted garlic.
 It is, however, “cooked” at a much lower temperature for a much longer time.
-This results in fermentation of the sugars, rather than caramelizing.
+This results in the fermentation of the sugars rather than caramelizing.
 The taste profile is sweet yet sharp, reminiscent of balsamic vinegar.
 The garlicky flavour almost totally disappears.
 This is due to the reduced content of allicin, which is converted into alkaloids and flavonoid compounds.

 This trio of garlic is wrapped in chicken and then again in speck.
 We need to minimize our consumption of processed meats such as speck, prosciutto, pancetta, and of course, bacon.
 And I do limit them.
-But these smoky, salty, umami packed slices of goodness are too good to eliminate from our diet.
-Speck, from northern Italy, is my favorite.
-It is uncooked, salted, and smoked pork that’s been aged anywhere from six months to two years.
+But these smoky, salty, umami-packed slices of goodness are too good to eliminate from our diet.
+Speck, from northern Italy, is my favourite.
+It is uncooked, salted, and smoked pork aged anywhere from six months to two years.
 So good.

 Sous Vide Chicken

-To cook this chicken perfectly, I have used the sous vide technique with a final sear under the broiler.
+I have used the sous vide technique to cook this chicken perfectly.
+It is then finished with a sear under the broiler.
 This results in wonderfully tender and juicy chicken.
 I highly recommend getting a sous vide device if you don’t have one already.
-But if you don’t, you could bake the chicken roll in a 200 degC oven until the internal temp of the chicken roll is 72 degC.
-About 10 to 15 minutes.
+But if you don’t, you could bake the chicken roll in a 200 degC oven until the chicken roll’s internal temp is 72 degC—about 10 to 15 minutes.